SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 **First method**

-If a user does not have the correct permissions to run a command the bot will respond with
+If a user does not have the correct permissions to run a command the bot will respond with:

 > Sorry, you are not in the [name of group] permission group.
 Do you want to request access? (reply with "yes")

 A permission request will be inserted into the request queue if either:
 * The user replies "yes" (or limited variations) to the bot's message.
-* The user's first message proceeding the bot's message, posted less than 1 minute after the bot's message, is "yes" (or limited variations)
+* The user's first message proceeding the bot's message, posted less than 1 minute after the bot's message, is "yes" (or limited variations).

 The above is the standard reply, assuming there are no issues with the user creating a request.
 The following are alternate replies the bot can make depending on if the user can make a request.

-If the user tries to run a command where they do not have permission to do so, and they have an active request for that permission, the bot will respond with
+If the user tries to run a command where they do not have permission to do so, and they have an active request for that permission, the bot will respond with:

 > Sorry, you are not in the [group name] permission group.
 There is already a request to get you this permission, please be patient.

 If the user tries to run a command where they do not have permission to do so, the latest request for that permission has been denied, and that denial was within the last 48 hours, then the bot will ignore the message.
 Once 48 hours has ellapsed, the bot will allow them to ask for permission again.

-Note that there should not be a need to increase the amount of time a reject will encure.
+*Note, there should not be a need to increase the amount of time a reject will encure.*

 There is a already a "kick" and "ban" system in chat which which room owners should use if it gets to this point.
-If the user tries to run a Reviewers command where they do not have permission to do so, and the user has less than 3000 reputation, the bot will respond with
+If the user tries to run a Reviewers command where they do not have permission to do so, and the user has less than 3000 reputation, the bot will respond with:

 > Sorry, this command requires that you have 3000 reputation and are a part of the Reviewers permission group.